jina-ai/jina/README.md

 jina hello-world --help
 ```

-[Be sure to continue with our Jina 101 Guide](https://github.com/jina-ai/jina#jina-101-first-thing-to-learn-about-jina) - to understand all key concepts of Jina in 3 minutes!

 ## Build your own Project

 With [Cookiecutter](https://github.com/cookiecutter/cookiecutter) you can easily create a Jina project from templates with one terminal command.
 This creates a Python entrypoint, YAML configs and a Dockerfile.
 You can start from there.